braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/teams.md

 1. Click <i class="fa fa-edit"></i> **Edit**.
 2. Set their User Role to **Limited**.
 3. Add them to the appropriate workspace.
 4. Select the **Team** you'd like to add this user to, and assign specific permissions from the **Team** permissions column.

-Note that some permissions are only granted via workspace, and these permissions will appear as "--" in the **Teams** permissions column.
+Note that some permissions are only granted on the workspace level, and these permissions will appear as "--" in the **Teams** permissions column.

 ![Assigning Team roles][2]

-To see descriptions of what each user permission includes and how to use them, check out our [User Permissions section]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/user_permissions/#editing-user-permissions).
+To see descriptions of what each user permission includes and how to use them, check out our [User Permissions]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/user_permissions/#editing-user-permissions) section.

 ## Assigning tags and filters {#tags-and-filters}

-Dashboard objects can be assigned to Teams.
-Canvases, campaigns, cards, segments, email templates, and media library assets can all be labeled with a Team filter and tag.
+You can assign a team to Canvases, campaigns, cards, segments, email templates, and media library assets with the Team filter.

 ![Adding a Team tag to a campaign][3]{: style="max-width:70%;"}

-Based on the definitions applied to the Team created, when a Team filter is assigned, you automatically restrict user profiles that a dashboard object can include based on your team definition.
-For example, TeamA is defined as end-users from the US.
-When a TeamA Team filter is assigned to CampaignA, CampaignA will only include end-users from the USA, and only TeamA (other than dashboard admins) will be able to access CampaignA.
+Based on the definitions applied to the Team created, when a Team filter is assigned, you automatically restrict user profiles that an engagement tool can include based on your team definition.

+For example, Team Japan is defined as end-users from Japan.
+When Team Japan is assigned to Campaign A:

+- Campaign A will only include end-users from Japan
+- Only Team Japan (other than dashboard admins) will be able to access Campaign A

-Based on assigned permissions, members of teams will only be allowed to access dashboard engagement tools that have the team filter set.
-Members are also able to filter Canvases, campaigns, cards, and segments by team to identify dashboard objects relevant to them.
+Based on assigned permissions, team members will only be allowed to access dashboard engagement tools that have the team filter set.
+Team members are also able to filter Canvases, campaigns, cards, and segments by team to identify content relevant to them.

 ## Archiving an existing Team